Discover Unbeatable Vistas On a Designated All-American Road

-From Rock Springs, Wyoming, your journey begins at Exit 99 off I-80, following U.S. Highway 191 south through the high desert country.
-Vast landscapes unfold which are home to large herds of pronghorn antelope, wild horses, mule deer and many species of raptors.
+Marvel at stunning rock formations, an expansive lake and abundant wildlife on a scenic drive through Southwest Wyoming and northern Utah.
+One of the nation's designated All-American Roads, the Flaming Gorge Scenic Byway is a 150-mile drive starting in Rock Springs and ending in Green River.
+From Rock Springs, your journey begins at Exit 99 off I-80, following U.S. Highway 191 south through the high desert country.
+Vast and untouched landscapes unfold which are home to large herds of pronghorn antelope, wild horses, mule deer and many species of raptors.

 As you cross the bridge over the railroad tracks, you are crossing a major historic transportation corridor.
 During pioneer times, this was part of the famous Overland Stage Trail, a vital route across the Wild West.
 In the late 1860s, the Transcontinental Railroad was built along the same corridor.